 “It’s behind there,” Tiffany said.

 “You idiot!”
-Tiffany said through her teeth.
+Tiffany gritted her teeth.

 “S-Sorry!”
 I said as we struggled, but we couldn’t lift it an inch.
 What did they keep inside it?
 Bricks?

 I set my jaw and put all my strength into pushing the cabinet.
 “We’re in trouble!”

 “I-Is it there?
 I can’t see!”
 Tiffany tried to twist but couldn’t.

 “Yes!
 We have to get out of here!”